 - The first rows of the columns in the main hall of Hagia Sophia were taken from one of the Seven Wonders of the ancient world, the Artemision of Ephesus.

-- The famous Turkish desert, baklava, should have a minimum of 40 layers and should be shaped with hands and rolling pin
+- The famous Turkish dessert, baklava, should have a minimum of 40 layers and should be shaped with hands and a rolling pin

 - The main ingredients of Turkey’s popular chicken breast puddings, Tavukgogusu, are milk, gum-mastic and chicken.

-- Asure, the sweet soup made by Noah upon disembarkation from the ark, is still made in Turkey for religious celebrations.
-It is made of grain, rice, chickpeas, dry bean, dry fruit & sugar.
+- Asure, a special pudding made by Noah (made with grain, rice, chickpeas, dry bean, dry fruit & sugar) upon disembarkation from the ark, is still made in Turkey for religious celebrations.